prometheus/proposals/proposals/2024-01-26_classic-histograms-stored-as-native-histograms.md

 ### Option 4 no suffix in series name

-> Options 1,2,3 are in the original Google [doc](https://docs.google.com/document/d/1aWNKUagsqUNlZWNjowOItx9JPueyuZ0ZWPyAhq6M8I8/edit#heading=h.es6bovk9enxw).
+> Options 1,2,3 are at the back of the document.

 In this option only instrumentation backwards compatibility is guaranteed(*).
 The user needs to switch to native histogram style queries, which makes this solution forward compatible with exponential histograms.
 Documented for example [here](https://grafana.com/docs/mimir/latest/visualize/native-histograms/#prometheus-query-language).
 In a later stage we could add an emulation layer on top of this to get backwards compatible queries.